Square René-Viviani: History

 Before 1909, this plot was occupied by one of the annexes of the Hôtel-Dieu, the ancient Paris hospital on the nearby Île de la Cité.
 In even earlier times, monastic buildings, dormitories and a refectory belonging to the Clunesian priory of St. Julien, occupied this site.
 Earlier still, this place was a cemetery established next to a 6th-century basilica, the original Church of St. Julien.
 Merovingian-era graves and tombs were excavated near the walls of Saint-Julien-le-Pauvre during the 19th century.
 Some of the relics are now in the Carnavalet Museum.

 Here and there on the square, there are odd pieces of carved stone.
 They are pieces of architectural rubble salvaged from the Cathedral of Notre Dame, when, during the 19th century, the exterior of the cathedral was partially restored by the architect Eugène Viollet-le-Duc.
 Many of the most seriously degraded pieces of carved limestone were replaced by newly carved reproductions, and the older pieces were eventually deposited here.

 The square is noted for being the site of the oldest planted tree in Paris.
-The Robinia pseudoacacia, a species commonly known as a locust tree, is believed to have been planted by its namesake, Jean Robin (1550–1620), in 1601; if so, it has now been standing on the rive gauche for over four hundred years.
+The locust of Square René-Viviani, of the species Robinia pseudoacacia, is believed to have been planted by its namesake, Jean Robin (1550–1620), in 1601, from a seed brought back from the Appalachian Mountains in the United States; if so, it has now been standing on the rive gauche for over four hundred years.
 It is supported by two concrete crutches.
 The tree lost its upper branches to a shell during World War I, but it proves its continuing vitality by blooming every year.
 Despite some speculation about its true age, it is universally recognized as the oldest tree in the city.